Wildlife and biodiversity

 Across our non-oil sands operations in British Columbia, Alberta and Saskatchewan, we track and manage wells from the time we start to plan them until they’re no longer in use and are reclaimed.
 We have a long-term strategy in place to manage our inactive wells and to accelerate the pace of our reclamation.

 In 2014, we began taking a more proactive approach to managing well reclamation by requiring any wells that have not been active for eight years to automatically be reclaimed.
-We have already received 246 reclamation certificates for successfully completed reclamation work.
-In 2016, we abandoned 354 more wells across our operations, which is the first step towards reclamation.
-We also submitted an additional 77 reclamation applications to the Alberta Energy Regulator.
+In 2017 we received 157 reclamation certificates and submitted 233 reclamation applications (not including Deep Basin Assets).

 At our oil sands operations in northern Alberta, each project can be operational for 30 to 40 years.
 Depending on how the project was constructed, we don’t have to wait until the entire project is finished before we start to reclaim the land.
 In some cases, we’re able to reuse land we’ve already used for other operational purposes instead of disturbing additional land.